bmf-san/gobel-admin-client-example/README.md

 # gobel-admin-client
 Gobel is headless cms built with golang.
-This is an admin client app repository.
+This is an example for admin client application of gobel.